Pincer-org/Pincer/docs/interactions.rst

     async def some_command(self):
         pass

 Sending messages to the user is extemely easy.
 What you want to return is inferred by the object's return type.
-A :class:`str` can be returned to send an image.
+A :class:`str` can be returned to send a text message.
 Heres a simple ping command.

 .. code-block:: python